ord-premise/digital-twins-interface-design/README.md

 # D3.2 - Design recommendations for user interfaces to interact with digital twins

-Interoperability of open research data from experimental and simulation workflows in a FAIR manner hinges on proper treatment of samples in a digital infrustructure.
+Interoperability of open research data from experimental and simulation workflows in a FAIR manner hinges on proper treatment of samples in a digital infrastructure.
 This repository contains living documents developed throughout the PREMISE project reflecting the experiences of the team in designing user interfaces to interact with so-called digital twins - the digital representations of physical samples used in experiments.

 ## Authors